MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/hosting-and-updating.md

 ## Updating

-The Microsoft Browser periodically checks for new versions of installed extensions and updates them without user intervention.
+The Microsoft Edge browser periodically checks for new versions of installed extensions and updates them without user intervention.

 >[!Note]
 > Steps to update an extension on Microsoft store will be added soon.